 Take a look at some of biggest home-staging fails out there.
 Enjoy a laugh while learning what not to do when preparing to present a home to prospective buyers.

-We’re guessing the home tour came to an abrupt end after bumping into this big guy.
-Taxidermy isn’t everyone’s cup of tea to begin with, but leaving this buck’s head in the middle of the room feels wrong on so many levels.
+We're guessing the home tour came to an abrupt end after bumping into this big guy.
+Taxidermy isn't everyone's cup of tea to begin with, but leaving this bull elk's mount in the middle of the room feels wrong on so many levels.

 While most exercise enthusiasts can't wait to hit the shower after a workout, keeping the equipment beside the tub is a bit much.
 Yes, this bathroom is spacious, but is it roomy enough to double as a home gym?
 Not quite.